plpxsk/bert-qa/README.md

 # Fine tune BERT model for Q&A with Apple MLX

-With `squad` Question and Answer dataset and MacBook with Apple Silicon
+With `squad` Question and Answer dataset and Mac with Apple Silicon

 # Set up